smkaiser/gcd-courseproject/CodeBook.md

 ---

 ## Input Data

+A description of the source data is available here: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

 Input data is taken from the following sources, which are space-delimited text files:

 Data               | "Test" file             | "Training" file